 Culture of Business was founded in April of 2025, but the idea took root long beforehand.
-Us three have been collaborators since our first years of high school, and even farther back; and we’ve always been aware of the intangibilities of economics.
+Us three have been collaborators for years, and we’ve always been people who want to learn about how NYC works.

-Us three, being from different backgrounds – Chinese, Indian, German – wanted to hold a club that was like a TED Talk show: each meeting, one person presents a unique country and how its culture affects its business.
+Us three, being from different backgrounds – Chinese, Indian, German – wanted to hold a club that was like a TED Talk: each meeting, one person presents a unique country and how its culture affects its business.
 And yet, we had to balance the need for discussion.

-Each month, the club focuses on a specific economic sector of NYC: this month, we’re talking about Infrastructural Development.
-At our biweekly meetings, we go through discussion-prompting slideshows primarily designed by our Operations Manager, holding seminars to reap the gold mine that is diverse ideas.
+So we changed the idea: each month, the club focuses on a specific economic sector of NYC.
+This month, we’re talking about software in NYC.
+At our biweekly meetings, we go through discussion-prompting slideshows primarily designed by our Operations Manager, holding seminars to reap the gold mine of ideas we all have.
 At the end of each month, our Managing Editor supervises creation of an article: an objective, unbiased look at that economic sector.

 As President, I oversee and shape every part of this process – from choosing the monthly theme to editing final drafts to guiding our discussions at meetings.
 My role, while central, isn’t to direct: I’m the throughline that ensures our ideas don’t just stay interesting, but become meaningful.